 A comprehensive treatment of the following: real numbers, absolute value, integer and rational exponents, polynomial operations, factoring techniques, roots and radicals, linear and quadratic equations, graphing techniques, systems of linear equations, Gaussian elimination.
 Introduces the study of functions in preparation for the study of calculus and pre-calculus.
+Prerequisite: MAT 0R200 or MAT 0R300 or KCC Mathematics Placement code of 4 or higher.

-This course is appropriate for liberal arts students as well as majors in other subject areas.
-Prerequisite: Passing score on parts 1 and 2 of the CUNY Math Assessment Test π + MAT 01000 - COLLEGE TRIGONOMETRY (3 crs.
++ A MAT 01000 - COLLEGE TRIGONOMETRY (3 crs.
 3 hrs.)

 Functions, graphing techniques, angle measurement, functions of right angles, linear interpolation, inverse functions, laws of Sines and Cosines, circular functions, formulas, identities, waves and conditional equations.
-Open to students who have passed MAT 9 but not trigonometry.
+Open to students who have passed MAT 00900 but not trigonometry.